Mt. Baker Equipment List

 --> Black Diamond Renegade Glove

---> Men's Outdoor Research Arete Glove
+--> Men's Outdoor Research Arete II GORE-TEX Glove

---> Women's Outdoor Research Arete Glove
+--> Women's Outdoor Research Arete II GORE-TEX Glove

 i